 - Strength: Increases melee damage by 3 HP per effect level in Java.
 In bedrock, melee damage is increased based on the base attack damage of the weapon being used (a Diamond Sword will gain more melee damage than a Wooden Sword).

 - Water Breathing: Allows the player to breathe underwater.
 Prevents underwater animals from taking suffocation damage while on land.

 - Bad Luck (Java Edition Only): Can reduce the chance of high-quality loot and the quantity of loot dropped.

-- Bad Omen: Causes an Illager Raid upon entering a village.
+- Bad Omen: Causes an Illager Raid when the affected entity enters a village.

 - Blindness: Impairs vision and disables the ability to sprint and critical hit.

 - Darkness: Causes the player's vision to dim occasionally.